NYPL-Simplified/Simplified-Android-Core/README.md

 to provide a common API into which new audio book players and parsers can be introduced _without needing to modify application code at all_.

+Modules should make every attempt not to specify explicit dependencies on _implementation_ modules.
+API and implementation modules should typically only depend on other API modules, leaving the choice of implementation modules to the final application assembly.
+In other words, a module should say "I can work with any module that provides this API" rather than "I depend on implementation `M` of a particular API".
+Following this convention allows us to replace module implementation without having to modify lots of different parts of the application; it allows us to avoid _strong coupling_ between modules.

 Most of the modularity concepts described here were pioneered by the [OSGi module system](https://www.osgi.org/developer/modularity/) and so, although the Library Simplified application is not an OSGi application, much of the design and architecture conforms to conventions followed by OSGi applications.
 Further reading